 Banks monitor your transactions and react upon suspicious ones.
 They know your usual ATM withdrawal locations and attempting a charge from another country or continent, is highly likely to be suspected as a fraud transaction, resulting in the card being blocked for your own protection.

-This is now a common practice that got established in order to protect people from stolen (or skimmed) card theft.
+This is now a common practice that got established in order to protect people from card theft – stolen or skimmed.
 Many of the card issuers choose to proactively block cards during charge attempts to avoid administrative costs and frustrated clients.

-If you are with iCard, there is no need to inform us, except when you travel to Bahamas, Dominican Republic, Cambodia, Mexico or Thailand.
+If you are with iCard, on a Standard plan, there is no need to inform us, except when you travel to Bahamas, Dominican Republic, Cambodia, Mexico or Thailand.